chrishurlburt/vue-boilerplate/README.md

 # Vue.js Boilerplate
 This is a loosely opinionated boilerplate designed to get your next app off the ground as quickly as possible.
-Vue.js Boilerplate implements some basic configuration and folder structure to rapidly scaffold your Vue project with the latest Vue plugins, asset compilation pipeline and CSS framework.
+Vue.js Boilerplate implements some basic configuration and folder structure to rapidly scaffold your Vue project with the latest Vue plugins and asset compilation pipeline.

 ### Features
 ---